abhishekdhumalaws-GenAI/genai-multi-agent-retail-assistant/README.md

 - Implement task decomposition and delegation mechanisms
 - Ensure goal alignment across multiple agents
 - Address foundational issues such as latency reduction and stability improvements
-- Enhance usability to provide a solid base for multi-agent operations
+- Enhance usability to provide a solid base for Multi Agent Orchestration operations

 ## Use Case: Intelligent Customer Support

-To demonstrate the capabilities of our multi-agent system, we've developed an intelligent customer support solution for a large retailer.
+To showcase the capabilities of our Multi Agent Orchestration system, we've developed an intelligent customer support solution for a large retailer.
 This use case showcases how multiple specialized agents can collaborate to provide comprehensive, personalized support to customers.

 ### Agents Involved